Natborks/natborks.github.io/about.md

 The good news is that there is also a rational mind.
 Put simply, the rational mind provides a framework in which both worlds can work in concert to bring us purposeful lives.
 It follows, then, that working on our rationality equals building sustainable lifestyles, or living a life of love and usefulness.

+The goal of this website is to discuss issues around spirituality in a way that makes it accessible.
 On this website, you may find discussions around the following topics:

 - The Human mind
 - Human Freedom and Rationality